mies/wercker-perceptor/views/getting-started-express-and-mocha.md

 ### Table of Contents
 * Prerequisites
-* Add project to Wercker
+* Add project to wercker
 * Write the API
 * Declare dependencies through a `package.json` file
 * Create a test folder and add a Mocha unit test